madanyc/workfront-learn.en/help/workfront-proof/review-and-approve-work/track-proof-progress.md

 The proof status is based on the status of the stage’s proof recipients.
 The overall proof status is visible on the [!UICONTROL Documents] page, to the right of the [!UICONTROL SOCD] indicators, so you can easily tell if you have a decision on the proof.

-![An image of the [!UICONTROL Documents] list in an [!DNL  ] project with the overall proof status highlighted.](assets/manage-proofs-overall-status.png)
+![An image of the [!UICONTROL Documents] list in an [!DNL  Workfront] project with the overall proof status highlighted.](assets/manage-proofs-overall-status.png)

 This proof status indicates the overall status of the proof.
 For example, if two recipients approved the proof, their individual statuses show [!UICONTROL Approved].
 However, the third recipient hasn’t made a decision yet, so that person’s status is [!UICONTROL Pending].
 Therefore, the overall status shows as [!UICONTROL Pending].